Kernix13/javascript-cheat-sheet/number-date-examples.md

 const birthday = new Date('August 19, 1975 23:15:30');
 const day1 = birthday.getDay();
 console.log(day1); // 2

+// example 2:
+let dayOfWeek = new Date().getDay() // returns weekday as a number 0-6
 ```

 <div align="right">&#8673; <a href="#back-to-top" title="Table of Contents">Back to Top</a></div>